Council Tax is charged on all domestic properties in England and Wales. One Council Tax bill is issued to each property whether it is occupied or not.

 Council Tax empty homes premium

-Any properties that have been unoccupied and unfurnished for more than 2 years will be charged twice the normal Council Tax rate.
-From 1 April 2024, the empty homes premium for empty, unfurnished property will be charged after 1 year.
+Properties that have been unoccupied and unfurnished for more than 1 year will be charged twice the normal Council Tax rate.

 Properties that have been empty for more than 5 years will be charged 3 times the normal Council Tax rate.
 Properties empty for more than 10 years will be charged 4 times the normal rate.